shows "Nette Application" panel in Tracy BlueScreen?

 routing:

-# shows routing panel in Tracy Bar?
+# show the routing panel in Tracy Bar?

 debugger: ... # (bool) defaults to true

-# to serialize router to DI container?
+# serialize the router into the DI container

 cache: ... # (bool) defaults to false